JuliaGeometry/Meshes.jl/docs/src/index.md

 p = PolyArea(Point2[(0,0), (2,0), (2,2), (1,3), (0,2), (0,0)])
 ```

+The orientation of the above polygonal area is counter-clockwise (CCW):

 ```@example overview
-# orientation is counter-clockwise (CCW)
 orientation(p)
 ```

+We can get the outer polygonal chain, and reverse it:

 ```@example overview
-# get outer polygonal chain
 c = chains(p)[1]

 # revert its vertices
 reverse(c)
 ```

+A closed chain (a.k.a. rink) has circular vertices:

 ```@example overview
-# a closed chain (a.k.a ring) has circular vertices
 v = vertices(c)
 ```

+This means that we can index the vertices with indices that go
+beyond the range `1:nvertices(c)`.
+This is very useful for
+writing algorithms:

 ```@example overview
-# we can index beyond 1:nvertices(c)
 v[1:10]
 ```

+We can also compute angles of any given chain, no matter if it
+is open or closed:

 ```@example overview
-# let's compute the angles of the chain
 angles(c) * 180 / pi
 ```

+The sign of these angles is a function of the orientation:

 ```@example overview
-# angles are a function of the orientation
 angles(reverse(c)) * 180 / pi
 ```

+In case of closed chains, we can compute inner angles as well:

 ```@example overview
-# in the case of closed chains, we can ask for the inner angles
 innerangles(c) * 180 / pi
 ```

-And there is much more functionality available like for instance
+And there is a lot more functionality available like for instance
 determining whether or not a polygonal area or chain is simple:

 ```@example overview